afunnydev/harnois/content/_index.md

   image: /images/ezkit-easy-to-rent.jpg
   title: "EZkit<sup>TM</sup>: Easy to rent"
   description: >-
-    EzKit<sup>TM</sup> is a temporary building designed to solve the challenges of equipment rental centers and to meet their clients’ needs.
+    EzKit<sup>TM</sup> is a temporary building that equipment rental centers can rent to their customers.
   points:
     - text: Quick and easy to install and dismantle, requiring minimal equipment and labour
     - text: Durable enough to rent out many times without damage